KalynaEnergy/minverter.org/_posts/2024-01-12-it-looks-stupid.md

 ![top](/assets/2024-01-12/top.jpg)
 ![bottom](/assets/2024-01-12/bottom.jpg)

-Here is a test assembly.
-As you can see, the power connector terminal block has been placed on the bottom.
+Here is a test assembly. <!--more-->As you can see, the power connector terminal block has been placed on the bottom.
 That's not [what I intended]({% link _posts/2023-12-18-power-connector.md %}).
 However, it can't be soldered onto the top side.
 Here is a detail of the bottom side:

 ![bottom holes](/assets/2024-01-12/bottom_holes.jpg)